tmxoxo/blog/_posts/2014-05-13-saltyeggs.md

 <h2>{{page.title}}</h2>

 <div id = "blockcontent">
 The quiet ones, that what you have to watch out for, right?

+And eggs certainly fall into that category, whether lined up tidily in cartons at the grocery or on a counter ready to incorporate into batter for pancakes/cookies/cakes/custards/etc <br><br>

 </div>